xfor19120101/rtl8821cu-5.4.1-kernel-5.0/README.md

 ...
 </pre>

-without this fix, system would get unresponsive ramdomly for about 30 minutes.
+without this fix, system would get unresponsive randomly in about 30 minutes.